JosueDilmo/BankAppCA1-JosueSantos24061/readme.txt

 		rename the new-customers.txt to customers.txt
 	customer deleted

+### Changed the variable path from absolute path to relative ./BankFiles
+To be able to to that had to change the location of the folder BankFiles to ./bin/Debug/net5.0/BankFiles

 Abstract classes  *******?
 Interface *******?
 	Not confident enough to use it and i think i need more understanding of what it is to be able to see it's use.